Ghosts Next Door

 "Donʻt your children miss you so far from your home?
 Donʻt you want to spend the evenings with them instead of being here with me?
 Wonʻt they get jealous or mad?"
 I was genuinely concerned.

 "Quite the contrary," he looked up at me with a twinkle in his eyes and smiled.
 "They are the very ones who encouraged me to continue my return here!
-Where I come from, I am the checkers champion!
+Where I come from, I am the checkers' champion!
 I have been for many eons!
-My children are excited that there is finally someone who can beat me at checkers!"
+My children are excited that someone can finally beat me at checkers!"
 He leaned in toward me and whispered, "They would like to one day meet you."

 ~